teufelsGmbH/pxa_pm_importer/README.md

 ###### Log

-In log settings it's possible to set custom path where to write file log.
+In log settings it's possible to set custom path where to write file log and severity.

 ###### Source